okohll/abdocs/content/docs/fields/field-options/common-options.md

 Two special options are available
 * show always - the default state
 * show never - useful for hiding fields used for internal purposes, e.g. which help the internal workings of a [workflow]({{<relref "/docs/workflows">}})

+> If this option is used on a [separator]({{<relref "/docs/fields/field-types/special-field-types/separators">}}) field, then the visibility rule will apply to the entire block of fields under that separator.

 ## Lock when value set
 If the field is blank, allow a value to be entered, however as soon as it has a value, lock to prevent further editing.
 The user can manually unlock, but will be prompted for a reason for doing so, which will be logged against the field as a comment.